 Overview

-Covidence provides automatic extraction in Extraction 1 (DE1) for fields where reliable suggestions are available.
+Covidence provides automatic extraction suggestions for fields where reliable suggestions are available.
+Suggestions are currently supported in both Extraction 1 and Extraction 2.

-Extraction suggestions are available for the following data points:
+In Extraction 1, suggestions are available for the following fields:

 Author's name (first author)